lnryan/learn-go-with-tests/concurrency.md

 Anonymous functions have a number of features which make them useful, two of which we're using above.
-Firstly, they can be executed at the same time that the're declared - this is what the `()` at the end of the anonymous function is doing.
+Firstly, they can be executed at the same time that they're declared - this is what the `()` at the end of the anonymous function is doing.
 Secondly they maintain access to the lexical scope they are defined in - all the variables that are available at the point when you declare the anonymous function are also available in the body of the function.